Controlling Profiling Session Through API

 API allows you to initiate profiling right from the profiled application.
 This may be convenient when you need to collect memory snapshots on end-user desktops (e.g., for troubleshooting purposes).

 Important!
-To use the self-profiling API you will need to download the dotTrace profiling SDK (dotTrace and dotMemory use the same profiling "core" components).
+To use the self-profiling API you will need to download the Profiling SDK (it is a set of performance and memory profiling APIs).

 How the API Works

 Profiling a Specific Part of the Code

 The following list summarizes main API profiling concepts: